 To find out more about why these companies may access data, see the examples below.

-It’s worth noting that you may see adverts targeted to you online, for example for non-prescription treatment or devices like hearing aids.
+You may see adverts targeted to you online, for example for non-prescription treatment or devices like hearing aids.
 This would be possible because of your internet searches, not because your patient data has been shared with a company.
-With 1 in 20 Google searches now health-related, targeted advertising is increasingly common.
+With 7% of Google searches now health-related, targeted advertising is increasingly common.

 Can insurance companies access patient data?